florian6973/llm-reading-group/README.md

 # 2024-2025 LLM reading group

-This repo contains the coding materials for the reading groupof Columbia DBMI.
+This repo contains the coding materials for the reading group of Columbia DBMI.

 ## Setup